oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/SubmitTxResult.md

 2. What is the significance of the `TransactionId` import statement?
    - The `TransactionId` import statement indicates that the `TransactionId` type is used in the `SubmitTxResult` case class.

-3. What is the `alephium` project licensed under?
+3. What is the `oxyg3nium` project licensed under?
-   - The `alephium` project is licensed under the GNU Lesser General Public License, as stated in the code comments.
+   - The `oxyg3nium` project is licensed under the GNU Lesser General Public License, as stated in the code comments.